abhi-patel/soft_timeout/README.md

 SoftTimeout provides feature to set soft expiry time before raising actual Timeout Exception.
 It allows you to run custom code before raising Timeout::Error.

-Takes soft expiry, hard exipry and a block as argumen.
-Executes the block after soft expiry time.
-Raises Timeout error after hard expiry time seconds.
+Takes soft expiry, hard exipry and a block as argument.
+Executes the block after soft expiry time(so that you can set flags to start wrapping up.
+See the example below).
+Raises Timeout error after hard expiry time seconds(as normal Timout behaviour).
 ## Installation

 Add this line to your application's Gemfile: